Kids Code Jeunesse: Code Club

 In 2016, in partnership with Code Club U.K., KCJ licensed the rights to Code Club Canada, which runs volunteer-led Code Clubs for free across Canada.
 There are now over 750 Code Clubs registered throughout every province and territory.
-These clubs are run for children aged 7–12 in schools, libraries and community centres for 8 weeks.
+These clubs are run for children aged 7–12 in schools, libraries, and community centers for 8 weeks.

 Code Create Teach

 In 2016, Kids Code Jeunesse, in partnership with Lighthouse Labs, embarked on a national campaign to inspire teachers to incorporate the basics of coding and computational thinking into their classrooms.
-From April to December 2018, KCJ will be hosting free, full-day Code Create Teach workshops which will provide K-12 educators with the tools to help them teach their students how to experiment with technology.
-Two workshops are planned for each Canadian province and territory allowing KCJ to reach over 1500 teachers.
-During the workshops, KCJ instructors provide tips and guidelines to bring coding into the classroom, as well as combine unplugged activities with hands-on coding activities.
-These methods gives attendees the opportunity to connect with other teachers in purposeful and learner-driven way.
-Following the Code Create Teach workshops, each teacher is given a free classroom kit of micro:bits, a pocket-sized programmable micro-controller designed to make learning and teaching code easy and fun.
+From April to December 2018, KCJ hosted a free, full-day Code Create Teach workshops which provided K-12 educators with the tools to help them teach their students how to experiment with technology.
+Two workshops were planned for each Canadian province and territory, allowing KCJ to reach over 1500 teachers.
+During the workshops, KCJ instructors provided tips and guidelines to bring coding into the classroom, as well as combine unplugged activities with hands-on coding activities.
+These methods gave attendees the opportunity to connect with other teachers in purposeful and learner-driven way.
+Following the Code Create Teach workshops, each teacher was given a free classroom kit of micro:bits, a pocket-sized programmable micro-controller designed to make learning and teaching code easy and fun.